ByteB4rb1e/html-theme-ref/README.md

 **What This Is**
 - A reference implementation: flexible, modular, and a discussion starter for standards.
-- A proof of concept: showcasing best practices and exploring new methodologies for not relying on frameworks.
+- A proof of concept: showcasing matured practices and exploring new methodologies for not relying on frameworks.

 **What This Is NOT**